-SCHOOL FACILITIES, EQUIPMENT AND SUPPLIES
+SCHOOL FACILITIES.
+EQUIPMENT AND SUPPLIES

 Penn Commercial Business/Technical School is approximately 65,000 square feet of classroom and laboratory space.
-The School is located at 242 Oak Spring Road in the Oak Spring Plaza, Washington, Pennsylvania 15301; Phone 724-222-5330; Fax 724-222-4722; www.penncommercial.edu; Class sessions, with the exception of the CDL remote site and the Cosmetology learning site, are held at this location.
+The School is located at 242 Oak Spring Road in the Oak Spring Plaza, Washington, Pennsylvania 15301; Phone 724-222-5330; www.penncommercial.edu; Class sessions, with the exception of the CDL remote site, are held at this location.